 Drugs that target these mutated kinases can be discovered and developed according to changes in genes.
 Cancer tumor profiling is seen as a necessity to improve the sensitivity of kinase targeting drugs as they depend on the genetic makeup of individual tumors.
 Thus, these mutated tumor DNA profiles help design specific anti-cancer therapies.

-Research support and funding for cancer research have increased with the discovery of advanced techniques that can potentially reduce time taken for detection and identification of tumors or the stage of advancements.
+Research support and funding for cancer research have increased with the discovery of advanced techniques that can potentially reduce the time taken for detection and identification of tumors or the stage of advancements.
 Moreover, high investments by biotechnology companies have been observed in development of novel therapies and new drug designing techniques.

 Next Generation Sequencing (NGS) technology has witnessed rapid adoption as it facilitates whole genome sequencing.
 In addition, the technology is used for clinical profiling of cancer tumors such as screening, diagnosis, and novel drug discovery.